pandas-dev/pandas/doc/source/user_guide/text.rst

    than ``string``.

-Currently, the performance of ``object`` dtype arrays of strings and :class:`arrays.StringArray` are about the same.
-We expect future enhancements to significantly increase the performance and lower the memory overhead of :class:`arrays.StringArray`.
+Currently, the performance of ``object`` dtype arrays of strings and :class:`arrays.TextArray` are about the same.
+We expect future enhancements to significantly increase the performance and lower the memory overhead of :class:`arrays.TextArray`.

 .. warning::

-   StringArray is currently considered experimental.
+   TextArray is currently considered experimental.

 For backwards-compatibility, ``object`` dtype remains the default type we infer a list of strings to